Sakorona/SDVMods/ClimatesOfFerngill/README.md

 ## Multiplayer

 Currently doesn't do any custom weathers in MP.
 Works only for the host player in MP.
+Will be changing shortly with the new MP API.

 ## Requirements